 Best restoration ideas

-Soap scum, water spots, and built-up residue from daily wear-and-tear can dull natural stone.
-This is most common around kitchen and bathroom sinks where water may end up pooling up on your clients countertops.
-This would require you to reseal your client's stone, and if there is etching as well, we recommend professional polishing.
+On both kitchen and bathroom countertops, soap scum, water spots and built-up residue from daily wear-and-tear can dull natural stone.
+These issues are especially prone around sinks.
+This would require you to reseal your client's stone and, if there is etching as well, we recommend professional polishing.

 Remove and replace grout

-Stains such as oil seep into natural stone and cannot simply be polished out.
+Materials such as oil seep can into natural stone and create stains that cannot simply be polished out.
+Removing these stains can be difficult, but it’s not impossible.
 Professional cleaning involves applying a solution that will pull the oil out, after which the surface is then resealed.

-Although replacinging outdated and severely damaged natural stone is the right choice, restoring stone that has minor scratching and repairs is a smart choice.
+Although there are benefits to replacing outdated and severely damaged natural stone, restoring stone that has minor scratching and repairs is also a smart choice.
 Not only will this help save your clients money, but also make them happy customers as well!

 At Firenze International, we can provide you with the quality natural stone slabs you need for your next project.
 If you have any questions regarding our products or services, feel free to give us a call anytime!